arc-securitas/webapp/README.md

 This includes creating a new route, developing the functionality to interact with data, and assigning that new route to the new functionality.

 1. Navigate to the routes file that corresponds to the desired data in the ```backend/routes``` folder.
 2. Create the route before the export line of code in the file.
+Use the following template: ```<EXPRESS-ROUTER>.<METHOD>(<PATH>, <HANDLER>);```
-3. Inside the route, create a functions with a request parameter and a response parameter
+3. Inside the route, create a handler function with a request parameter and a response parameter.
-4. Inside the function, perform the data interactions using mongoose (refer to the mongoose documentation for more information of syntax)
+4. Inside the handler function, perform the data interactions using mongoose (refer to the mongoose documentation for more information of syntax).
-5. Assign the response variable to the final result of the data interaction using the following line: ```res.json(result);```
+5. Catch any potential error and throw it.
-6. Catch any potential error and throw it
+5. Send the final result of the data interaction as a JSON response using the following line: ```res.json(result);```.

-There are four main types of routes: get, post, update, and delete.
+There are four main types of route handlers: get, post, update, and delete.
+There are other handlers that might be useful and they can be found in the Express documentation

 Get Route Example:
 ```